avillela/goose-otel-enablement/docs/goose-setup.md

 # Goose Initial Setup & Configuration

-These instructions are for setting up Goose with Claude Code.
+These instructions are for setting up Goose with with the [Claude ACP](https://goose-docs.ai/docs/guides/acp-providers#claude-acp) provider.

 The Goose configuration file can be found at: `~/.config/goose/config.yaml`.

-1- Login to Claude Code

-Open up a Claude Code session by typing `claude`, and following the login instructions.

-2- Install Goose
+## 1. Install Goose

 ```bash
 GOOSE_RELEASE="v1.43.0"
 curl -fsSL https://github.com/aaif-goose/goose/releases/download/${GOOSE_RELEASE}/download_cli.sh | bash
 ```

-3- Configure your provider
+## 2. Configure your provider

 > **NOTE:** If you need to configure your provider again, run `goose configure`